|

 husband is maintaining, the liability of dower remains forever, if the

 wife doesn't wave it.
 So be free from liability by clearing the dower.
+The husband must has to

 clear the dower, may be wife executes the divorce.
+If the husband died

 failing to clear the dower, it will be cleared from the husband's property

 according to the inheritance of Muslim law.
+Oral divorce is a penal

 offence.
 According to the Muslim Family Laws Ordinance, 1961, the written